wavim/assignee/report/report.typ

 - Full-stack: Shared TypeScript interface
 - Ecosystem: Rich tooling (ESLint, Prisma)

-Being a superset of JavaScript, TypeScript provides extraordinary static typing.
+Being a superset of JavaScript, using end-to-end TypeScript provides extraordinary static typing.
 In contrast, PHP is getting obsolete and has been lacking ecosystem support for several years.
 JavaScript backed by Google's V8 engine is simply a more performant and developer-friendly choice.

 == Static Resource
 Assignee uses a client side router, thus only minimal static asset is served.
 This includes: